cheblin/AdHoc-protocol/README.md

 `@Flags` annotations denote special **Flag Bits enum**.

-Not initialized enum fields are automatically assigned integer values.
+None-initialized enum fields are automatically assigned integer values.
 If enum has `@Flags` annotation, generated value, respectively, is **bit flags** like.
 If you need more control on enum fields type (*only integer types are supported) and values, use `enum` `static` `final` fields.

+Enum declaration is embedded in a host, if host's packs use it or if enum has the `public` modifier.
+Public enums are spread among all hosts.

 > **Please pay attention:**  enum body cannot be empty, should have at least `;` (semicolon), if you declare only `static` `final` fields.
 #Constant field